Why Are Sales People Not Delivering Sales?

 - Do you know the key components of your follow up prospecting strategies that are designed to nurture prospects until they are ready to buy?

-If your sales group is disorganized, stressed, and flying by the seat of their collective pants, it is probably because there wasn’t solid sales training, the skills are dated or need revitalization.
+If your sales group is disorganized, stressed, and flying by the seat of their collective pants, it is probably because there wasn’t a solid method in place to start with.

-As with many things in business, sales success complicated but it’s something you can fix quite rapidly… if you have the team who can fix the underlying causes.
-The good news is that we are experts who can help sort out this type of situation and get your sales back on the fast growth track.
+As with many things in business, it’s complicated but it’s typically something you can fix quite rapidly… if you can spot the underlying causes.
+The good news is that there are experts who can help sort out this type of situation and get sales back on the growth track.